SHJAx19/Java-Exercises/README.md

 # Java-Exercises
-These are the Common java exercises we all need to practice and know the logic/concepts quite well.
+These are the Common java "Arrays" exercises we all need to practice and know the logic/concepts quite well.